Random active path model of deep neural networks with diluted binary synapses: A random active path model

-where $\partial a$ means all the weights involved in the active path $a$.
-In fact, Eq.~(\ref{rap}) is a disordered $p$-weight interaction model~\cite{Gardner-1985,Franz-2001,Montanari-2003}, where here the quenched disorder stems from the random construction process.
-Clearly, if $\mathbf{w}=\mathbf{w}^0$, the ground state energy is obtained.
-However, the weight configuration to have a low energy state is not unique in general.
+An active path refers to the path from one input unit to one output unit with the property that each connection on the path is present (each synapse is deleted with a dilution probability $p_l$, where $l$ specifies the weight population between two consecutive layers ($l$ and $(l-1)$-layer)) and all units along the path are activated because of ReLU activation.
+It follows that the network output defined in Eq.~(\ref{output}) can be re-expressed as~\cite{Lecun-2014,Chau-2015}

+where $\Psi$ denotes the total number of active paths converged to the output unit, $v^{a}$ denotes the input specified to the $a$-th path for the output, and $W^{k}_{a}\in\{\pm1\}$ denotes the entry of $\mathbf{W}^{k}$ that is used in the $a$-th path for the output.

+A random construction of active paths is shown in Fig.~\ref{rapmod}, where only active paths are used to construct the Hamiltonian of the model composed of many constraints (represented by square nodes), and each of these constraints (e.g., $a$) is given by the input $v^a$ specified to the corresponding active path.
+In this construction process, we assume that activation of paths is independent of input~\cite{Lecun-2014}, realized by the units of each hidden layer activated independently with an activation probability, say $\xi_l$ that is layer-dependent and can be empirically estimated from deep neural network trainings (Fig.~\ref{actprob}).
+The Hamiltonian of the RAP model can thus be written as

+where $n$ denotes the layer width (the same for all layers except the last one), $A_a$ is a binary value indicating the activation ($A_a=1$) or silent ($A_a=0$), and $\partial a$ denotes the set of the weights involved in the active path $a$.
+According to the random construction, the probability of a constructed active path is defined by $P(A_a=1)=\prod_l\xi_l(1-p_l)$, where $\xi_l$ and $p_l$ are aforementioned activation and dilution probabilities, respectively.
+Note that the weight configuration $\mathbf{W}$ in the model is a subset of $\{\mathbf{W}^l\}$ in Eq.~(\ref{output}) unless all $n^3$ paths of the deep network become active.
+Here, we assume that $v^a$ are randomly selected from components of a random input vector $\mathbf{v}$ whose components follow independently a binary distribution ($P(v_i=\pm1)=0.5$).
+During the random construction, some constraints may share the same value of $v^a$, i.e., the corresponding paths share a common input unit.

+To build a naive relationship between the Hamiltonian we studied here and the loss function (e.g., absolute loss) used in training (Fig.~\ref{actprob}), we assume that the true label is denoted by $Y_t=\pm\Lambda$ where $\Lambda>0$ is a predefined maximal output.
+We then define $\mathcal{H}=-{\rm sgn}(Y_t)y$.
+It is easy to verify that the learning process minimizing the absolute loss ($\mathcal{C}=|Y_t-y|$) between the target and the actual output $y$ is equivalent to finding the minimal value of $\mathcal{H}$ in the RAP model.
+If we assume $Y_t$ is random, ${\rm sgn}(Y_t)$ can be absorbed into the input and the model is statistically invariant.
+The random hinge loss can also be similarly analyzed.

-It has been shown that the zero-one loss for a deep non-linear network can be transformed into a $p$-weight interaction spherical model under a few unrealistic approximations~\cite{Lecun-2014}, such as activation of any paths is independent of input, and all paths have independent inputs.
-Therefore the energy landscape of $p$-weight model can be equivalent to the loss surface structure under these coarse-grained settings.
-Although it is challenging to prove these assumptions reasonable in real deep networks, the $p$-weight interaction model still provides us a nice starting point to qualitatively understand complicated properties of deep neural networks.
+Although it is challenging to prove the assumptions we made above reasonable in practical deep networks, the above $p$-weight interaction model still provides us a nice starting point to qualitatively understand complicated properties of deep neural networks.
+We will show interesting (non-trivial) properties of this simple model below.